pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-your-application.rst

 When we register a public key in our fluxflex account, we are telling fluxflex that a machine with the corresponding private key should be allowed to update code on our fluxflex projects.

+.. note:: **Using Windows?** you may find TortoiseGit to be useful.
+Watch this `video demonstrating the configuration of tortoisegit to work with a proxy`_

 In this step we prepare our machine for ssh key based authentication by generating a public key and private key, this is done once per machine.
 If you already have a public and private key you should probably use those.
 If you haven't done it before, or if you want to create a new key, use ``ssh-keygen`` to generate a public key.